counterfactual/monorepo/v0/protocols.md

 Notice the two operations here:

 - set a new state on the Free Balance.
 Alice's balance in the Free Balance object was incremented by 2 ETH, repurposing the funds once owned by the Tic-Tac-Toe application.
 - set a new nonce on the Nonce Registry.
-As a result, the Conditional Transfer pointing at Tic-Tac-Toe was invalidated, because we changed its associated entry in the NonceRegistry to 2.
+As a result, the Conditional Transfer pointing at Tic-Tac-Toe was invalidated, because we changed its associated entry in the NonceRegistry to 1.

-Specifically, when we exchange commitments on the Conditional Transfer in the Install Protocol, we are exchanging signatures allowing us to execute a Conditional Transfer if and only if the nonce equals 1. _If the Nonce is ever not 1_, then the conditional transfer will fail, as desired in the Uninstall Protocol.
+Specifically, the Conditional Transfer commitment created by the Install Protocol checks that the dependency nonce does not equal 1. _If the nonce is ever 1_, then the conditional transfer will fail.
+Hence setting the nonce to 1 invalidates the conditional transfer, which is desired behaviour.

 ### Handshake